-The ED50 as determined by the dose-dependent proliferation of TF-1 cells was ≤ 1.0 ng/ml, corresponding to a specific activity of ≥ 1 x 106 units/mg.
+Determined by its ability to stimulate the proliferation of mouse D10S cells.
+The expected ED50 is ≤ 0.001 ng/ml, corresponding to a specific activity of ≥ 1 x 109 units/mg.
 This product has been tested against the WHO standard.
 International Unit information can be found here.

 Calculated Molecular Weight: